 Professional painters, sculptors, and artists working on paper who:

-- Have had their work published and/or exhibited professionally
+- Have had their work exhibited and/or published professionally

-- Are pursuing specific opportunities or projects for which financial support from the fund would make a substantial difference in their business prospects
+- Are pursuing specific opportunities or projects for which business support from CHF would make a substantive difference

 - Are United States citizens or permanent residents